Aleo-DevRel-Ambas/zero-to-zk/src/blog/public_vs_private_state.md

 Zcash was one of the earliest chains to utilize the power of zero knowledge proofs to provide privacy to an account's balance.
 Unlike traditional cryptocurrencies like Bitcoin, where transaction details are publicly visible on the blockchain, Zcash enables users to shield their transactions, rendering them completely opaque to outside observers.
 It utilizes zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge), a type of zero-knowledge proof system that allows parties to verify the validity of a computation without revealing the underlying data.

 In even more recent times, we have seen several Ethereum virtual machine-compatible Layer-2 chains that have employed zero-knowledge cryptography techniques to solve Ethereum's scalability issues.
-Polygon zkEVM, zkSync and Starknet, for example, are ZK rollups which have successfully reduced transaction fees significantly.
-All of them utilize zero-knowledge technology for scalability reasons.
+They use zk-rollups, which compute multiple state changes off-chain, followed by posting the summary of those transactions and proofs on-chain.
+This helps to reduce transaction fees significantly.
+However, all of them utilize zero-knowledge technology mainly for scalability reasons.

 Aleo is a new layer-1 blockchain that combines general-purpose programmability with privacy by default.
 Unlike the other chains, Aleo is one of the first blockchains to utilize zero-knowledge for both privacy and scalability.